cedrickchee/vacay-rental-app/docs/course.md

 yarn add react-native-elements@1.0.0-beta5
 ```

-*Note that TypeScript types come bundled with that package now.*.
+_Note that TypeScript types come bundled with that package now._.
 So, make sure you also remove types for react native elements:

 ```sh
 yarn remove @types/react-native-elements
 ```

+### Part 18 - Styling React Native Register Form

+We will be doing 2 things today.
+The first is styling the RN register form a little bit and then next is calling the register function that we've build before, the register mutation.

+Now you haven't already, you want to go ahead and add the "@vacay/controller" to `packages/web/package.json` and run `yarn install`.

+Style register form component, `RegisterView.tsx`.